kiboko-labs/etl/docs/extractors.md

 `LDJSONExtractor`
 -----------------

-Read line delimited JSON files using the SPL.
+Read line delimited JSON files using the SPL, each line of the LD JSON will be considered as a line.

 ```php
 <?php